Slovenia: Kingdom of Serbs, Croats, and Slovenes (later the Kingdom of Yugoslavia)

-World War II
+World War II and annexation

+During World War II, Nazi Germany and Hungary annexed northern areas (brown and dark green areas, respectively), while Fascist Italy annexed the vertically hatched black area (solid black western part having been annexed by Italy in 1920 with the Treaty of Rapallo).
+Some villages were incorporated into the Independent State of Croatia.
+After 1943, Germany also occupied the area that Italy had annexed.

-Slovenia was the only present-day European nation that was trisected and completely annexed into both Nazi Germany and Fascist Italy during World War II.
+The area later known as Slovenia was trisected and completely annexed into Nazi Germany and Fascist Italy during World War II.
 In addition, the Prekmurje region in the east was annexed to Hungary, and some villages in the Lower Sava Valley were incorporated in the newly created Nazi puppet Independent State of Croatia (NDH).
 Axis forces invaded Yugoslavia in April 1941 and defeated the country in a few weeks.
 The southern part, including Ljubljana, was annexed to Italy, while the Nazis took over the northern and eastern parts of the country.
 The Nazis had a plan of ethnic cleansing of these areas, and they resettled or expelled the local Slovene civilian population to the puppet states of Nedić's Serbia (7,500) and NDH (10,000).
 In addition, some 46,000 Slovenes were expelled to Germany, including children who were separated from their parents and allocated to German families.
 At the same time, the ethnic Germans in the Gottschee enclave in the Italian annexation zone were resettled to the Nazi-controlled areas cleansed of their Slovene population.

 Around 30,000 to 40,000 Slovene men were drafted to the German Army and sent to the Eastern front.
-Slovene was banned from education, and its use in public life was limited to the absolute minimum.
+Slovene was banned from education, and its use in public life was limited.

-In south-central Slovenia, annexed by Fascist Italy and renamed the Province of Ljubljana, the Slovenian National Liberation Front was organized in April 1941.
+The south-central portion of the area that would later become Slovenia was annexed by Fascist Italy and renamed the Province of Ljubljana.
+The Slovenian National Liberation Front was organized there in April 1941.
 Led by the Communist Party, it formed the Slovene Partisan units as part of the Yugoslav Partisans led by the Communist leader Josip Broz Tito.